Back to Miller Family Page Back to Barnhart/Bernhart Page Go to Ancestors of Adam Barnhart Back to Hover/Hoover Page

 Child of HANNS LEININGER and ANNA ETT is:

 2. SEBASTIAN2 LEININGER (HANNS1) He married MARIA REGINA ROSINE WURCHERER possibly about 1720 in Reutlingen, Germany, daughter of LAURENTIUS WURCHERER and ANNA WITTAM.
 She was born 02 Jan 1698 in Reutlingen, Baden-Wuerttemberg, Germany, and died in York Co.
 PA. we are told.
 (Other sources above say she died at Paradise, in Lancaster Co., PA ).
-She is said to be buried at Christ Lutheran Church at Tulpehocken Creek, PA alongside her daughter, also named Regina (Rachel is her anglicized name).
+She is also said to be buried at Christ Lutheran Church at Tulpehocken Creek, PA alongside her daughter, also named Regina (Rachel is her anglicized name).
 This church was a major Lutheran congregation in Marion Township, Berks Co., PA, 1/2 mile west of Stouchsburg, begun in 1743 by members, from Reed's (Rieth's) Church who lost their property to the Moravians.
 It is this congregation which is generally meant when the simple term "Tulpehocken Church" is used today.
 The parsonage, erected in 1771, and a massive stone church begun by this congregation in 1786 are still standing.

 Sebastian (probably with his wife and their last 5 children, though they are not mentioned) was recorded on an early census record in 1748 as residents of Philadelphia City, Philadelphia Co., Pa.
 They stay there as late as 1749 as Sebastian’s name is listed in the church records of St. Michael's and Zion Church at the wedding of Anna Penering and Johannes Ott on May 29th of that year.
 On the church records of this wedding Sebastian is recorded as a weaver by trade.
+The name Ott may be another spelling of the surname "Ett", a relative of Sebastian Leininger's mother whose maiden name was Ett.

-The Lininger family moved from Philadelphia into the Tulpehocken Creek area perhaps as early as 1750.
+The Leininger family moved from Philadelphia into the Tulpehocken Creek area perhaps as early as 1750.
 They were among people of Palatine heritage with language and reformed faith in common.
 There they probably become acquainted with a prominent citizen of that community, Conrad Weiser.
 Weiser was one of the comparatively few men of his time familiar enough with the Indian character, languages and customs to carry on negotiations intelligently and efficiently, and at the same time possessing a reputation which made him the trusted agent of both the red and the white men.
 He died in 1760.
 An old map, drawn in 1792 by Reading Howell, pinpoints a "Weisers" on the east bank of the Susquehanna River located what looks like at the mouth of Mahoney Creek (difficult to read on this old map).
 This location may be one of many things, perhaps a blockhouse, trading post, or ferry location.
-The Weisers were a wealthy and industrious family when John and Thomas Penn rewarded Conrad for his loyal service to the colony with a large tract of land on the Susquehanna River.
-In serving their own best interests, however, the Penns, Weiser, and the Iroquois often ignored the interests of the Delaware and other Pennsylvania Indians.
+The Weisers were a wealthy and industrious family when John and Thomas Penn (sons of William Penn) rewarded Conrad for his loyal service to the colony with a large tract of land on the Susquehanna River.
+However, in serving their own best interests, the Penns, Weiser, and the Iroquois often ignored the interests of the Delaware and other Pennsylvania Indians.
 I has been said that Weiser encouraged pioneers to move into areas that some Indian tribes regarded as "theirs" by treaty agreement.
 You can find much more information about Conrad Weiser on the internet.

 Children (11) of Sebastian and Regina Wucherer Leininger